laurenceday/Dreambooth-Ion-Cannon/README.md

 `!git clone https://github.com/laurenceday/Dreambooth-Ion-Cannon.git`

 \- and then hit `Ctrl`+`Enter`.
-It's going to download 4.8 GB worth of files.
-If you've used a datacenter, this shouldn't take more than a couple of minutes.
+It's going to download 16 MB worth of files.
+This should be near instantaneous.

 Once you see the line `Checking out files: 100% (n/n), done.` you're finished here!
 Go back to the last tab you were in (the one you created this notebook from).